 There's no better incentive for your members to refer other people than a financial one.
-The only downside is that running a successful affiliate program often requires a sizable budget.
+The only downside is that running a successful affiliate program can require a sizable budget.
 Moreover, the larger your program grows, the more difficult it can be to manage.

 This WordPress plugin integrates seamlessly with MemberPress.
-It enables you to set up and configure an affiliate program for your membership site, and offer the rewards you want.
+It enables you to set up and configure an affiliate program for your membership site and offer rewards that will attract new affiliates.

 2. Create Multiple Membership Tiers

-There's a reason most services and websites offer more than one tier of memberships.
-Some people might be able to afford an expensive $36-per-month subscription, whereas others may prefer to stick with a $14 option:
+There's a reason most services and websites offer multiple membership tiers.
+Some people might be able to afford an expensive $36-per-month subscription, whereas others may prefer to stick with a $14 option.

 Membership tiers enable you to capture as many potential subscribers and paying users as possible.
 The key with tiers is to make sure that every plan provides value, so members are always happy and might consider upgrading at some point.

-When using MemberPress, creating multiple membership tiers is a simple process.
-Keep in mind, however – offering too many options can be as bad as not offering enough.
-In our experience, having three membership tiers is usually a sweet spot.
+With MemberPress, creating multiple membership tiers is a simple process.
+Keep in mind, though, offering too many options can be as bad as not offering enough.
+In our experience, three membership tiers is usually a sweet spot.

 3. Offer Seasonal Discounts

-Discounts don't only apply to physical products, however.
+Discounts don't only apply to physical products.
 You can also temporarily lower the prices for all of your membership tiers, which is a great way to drive signups.